EmanuelNovelo/content-based-recommendation-system/README.md

    - Installation of necessary packages, including `pandas`, `scikit-learn`, `Streamlit`, and `nltk` for natural language processing.

 2. **Data Collection**:
    - Fetch news articles using The Guardian API.
-You can do this through the Notebook!
+You can do this through the [Notebook](./Data%20Fecthing%20The%20Guardian.ipynb!
    - Store articles' metadata and content for further processing.

 3. **Data Processing**: